 Another important factor is that since we are just getting to know each other at this point, you have to realize that decision making, trust, the need to see many options, etc., all affect the length of the design portion of a job, thereby affecting the fee.

 3. The clients liked ‘my style‘- an important thing to consider when hiring a designer is to evaluate their portfolio to see if their aesthetic is similar to yours.
 Don’t contact a designer whose style is clearly contemporary, and yours isn’t.
-Compare these two, very different styles:
+As an example, compare these two, very different styles:

-Last but not least, you might think or have heard that hiring a designer costs an arm and a leg, but in fact a designer’s cost is actually close to those of a couple good quality appliances.
-Hiring a designer will give you the advantage to omit mistakes in your project, provided you communicate your ideas, likes and dislikes very clearly and trust them.
+Last but not least, hiring a designer will give you the advantage to omit mistakes in your project, provided you communicate your ideas, likes and dislikes very clearly and trust them.

 A short story to finish off: Emily has a medical problem, so she consults a doctor, describes her symptoms and gives as much information as possible for the doctor to better understand what they’re dealing with, in order to help Emily as quickly and efficiently as possible.
 Emily trusts her doctor, so she takes prescribed medications, follows their advice and gets better.
 I would think Emily’s story is true for most of us.
 Now imagine, if Emily hand’t described all the symptoms to her doctor- they wouldn’t have had a full picture of her health, which would probably affect their diagnosis, and finally them being able to help her.
 Now, think about an interior designer as a house doctor– they are there to help you improve your home and in effect they way you live in and enjoy your space.